 What Causes Bladder Leakage After Childbirth?

 During pregnancy the structures supporting your bladder, uterus and bowel are stretched by the growing womb.
-While they do shrink somewhat after delivery, they do not regain their pre-regnancy shape.
+While they do shrink somewhat after delivery, they do not regain their pre-pregnancy shape.

 During childbirth, the muscle of the pelvic floor stretch to allow baby to come thru.
 Sometimes these muscles get damaged and need help to regain their strength.
 Any pushing down action in the weeks after birth can re-damage or stretch the pelvic floor muscles.
 You need to protect these muscles by gently pulling up and avoiding pressure.

 - Pick up your pelvic floor before you pick up anything

 - Squeeze and lift your pelvic floor while coughing or sneezing

 - Do pelvic floor exercises to strengthen your pelvic floor